feedreader/pluto/html-template/README.md

 **Loop Context Variables**

-Inside a loop extra variables that depend on the loop's context are made available.
+Inside a loop extra variables that depend on the loop's context are made available if the `loop_vars` option is set to true (yes, true by default).
 These are:

 `__FIRST__`